byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 date: 2021-02-28
 ---

-# Bio*Philia* Living: Designing For Connection
+# Bio*Philia* Living: Designing For Connection; The Healing Spirit Of Nature.
-***Bio-logical Body And Earth Care; Learning to live in the light of Nature.***

-***An archaic revival, the sharing of a living language, learning how to discover patterns which are deep, and capable of generating life.***
+***An archaic revival; the sharing of a living language, learning how to discover patterns which are deep and capable of generating life.***

 *Proof of concept: Oct 2016 - Jan 2020 (guest reviews available upon request)*

-## *Bio-Logical Body And Earth Care, Living Soil To Soul.*
+## *Bio-Logical Body And Earth Care.
+Learning to live in the light of Nature, Soil To Soul.*

 She does not ask herself what the world needs.
-She asks herself what makes her come alive, and then begins doing it; what the world needs is people who have come alive.
+She asks herself what makes her come alive, and then begins doing it; what the world needs is authenticity, someone who has come alive.

 **The cultivation of a mutually symbiotic habitat, that honors the individual as a *biological organism* in the *built environment*, within the *biophysical environment.***